 Safeguarding and Safe Practice

-Increase your knowledge of best practise for keeping children and young people safe whilst at your holiday club.
+Increase your knowledge of best practice for keeping children and young people safe whilst at your holiday club.

 Overview

 Safeguarding and promoting the welfare of children is everyone’s responsibility.
-We want every Bring it on Brum! club to be a safe and happy place for children, and for parents, carers and families to feel confident that their child is well looked after and that robust safeguarding arrangements are in place.
+Every HAF club must provide a safe and welcoming environment for children, and parents and carers should feel confident that their child is well looked after and that robust safeguarding arrangements are in place.

 Safeguarding Training is available to all holiday club providers each delivery period.
 Please contact your Area Lead for more information.